bconklinua/CMPUT291A5/README.md

 This assignment was done by these 3 students through the collaboration policy.

 Each program in this assignment was created in python3.
+The MongoDB programs expect a Mongo server to be running on port 27012.
+Type     mongod --port 27012
+to start the server on this port

 To run the programs, simply type "python3 prog_name" Where prog_name is the program name that wished to be run